Wyo VB Lecture Notes

 7 No

 - A fourth parameter can be used with the Show method to include an icon on the message box.
-The following statement places an asterisk in the lower-left corner of the message box:
+The following statement places an asterisk icon on the left side of the message box:

 MessageBox.Show("Hello World", "Fun Game", MessageBoxButtons.OK, MessageBoxIcon.Asterisk)